Auzzyrocks/CSCI-115-Final-Project/README.txt

     -jQuery function to load navbar/footer/sidebar to various pages does not workout outsie of github pages or live server (does not work when .html files are opened directly from computer file browser)

+    -Footer sometimes leaves bottom of index.html. does not happen on other pages

 Features: